 TERM OF OFFICE AND CONDITION OF SERVICE OF THE BOARD

-The condition of service and terms of office for the Chairman and other specified categories of member, who are appointed under clause (d) of sub-section (1) of section 4, are laid down by way of rules with the help of sub-section (1) of section 5.
+The condition of service and terms of office for the Chairman and another specified category of member, who is appointed under clause (d) of subsection (1) of section 4, are laid down by way of rules with the help of subsection (1) of section 5.
 The SEBI (Terms and Conditions of Chairman and Members) Rules, 1992 were laid down in this regard with the help of Securities and Establishment Board of India Ordinance, 1992.

 One term may be extended to a period of a maximum of 3 years while an appointment can also be for a lesser period.
 Any member appointed for part-time is also required to hold the office for a maximum term of 3 years but there is no age limit for them like the Whole Time Members and the Chairman.

 The former chairman of SEBI i.e. Shri D. R. Mehta is the only person who was appointed for a continuous term of 5 years at one time because continuity of the chairmanship had become a necessity for transforming SEBI “from a fledgeling organization to a fully mature organisation”.

 However, there was no specific mention of Rule 20 of SEBI ( Terms and Conditions of Chairman and Members) rules 1992 in the order of appointment of Shri D. R. Mehta.
 The above-mentioned rule of SEBI ( Terms and Conditions of Chairman and Members) rules 1992 grants the power to the Central Government to relax the provisions laid down in said rules with respect to any category or class of persons.